GiuseppeEsposito98/ComputerAidedLab/lab2/README.md

     4. The initial position of the players are randomly computed
     5. There is no SIMULATION TIME beause one of the metrics i had to study was the time to win and since all my simulation converged even though some of them took a lot of time i decided to let them run
     6. The speed is set equal for all the players
+    7. We assume that all the players have at least one kill so that we can compute the average kills per player as (#initial_players-1)/#initial_players

 ## SIMULATION PARAMTER
 In order to understand the behaviour of some metrics we tried different values of the following simulation parameter: